Brevo Pricing: The Full Picture (Plans & Fees) 2026

 Advanced

-However, the single landing page limit and missing advanced features like WhatsApp or push notifications might force upgrades for multi-channel marketers.
+However, the single landing page limit and all the features like WhatsApp or push notifications missing might force upgrades for multi-channel marketers.
 From what I’ve seen, most users outgrow it when they need multi-user collaboration, larger sending capacity, or deeper segmentation.

 Professional Plan